trr266/srn_docs/README.md

 We try to collect all documents that contain relevant sustainability information.
 This includes but is not limited to annual and sustainability reports.
-For some firms it also includes andditional reports like governance reports or additional info.
+For some firms it also includes additional reports like governance reports or integrated reports.
 All materials have been collected from the firm websites and are provided as is.
 Neither the team of the SRN nor the maintainers of this data repository claim any ownership of or legal rights to the provided data.